 National Park Mljet – The Green Island

 Mljet National Park is located in the western part of the island.
 Indigenous forests of holm oak and Aleppo pine cover more than 90% of the park area.
-For that reason the area has special biological and aesthetic value.
+For that reason, the area has special biological and aesthetic value.
 It is therefore not surprising that it was assigned the title of “green island”.

 Mljet National Park covers nearly 5400ha, including the maritime area 500m from the coast, islets and rocks, and so takes up about a third of the island.
-Apart from numerous coves, bays and islands, Park is also known for its two salt water lakes, Small and Large Lake, which are submerged by sea karst valleys.
+Apart from numerous coves, bays and islands, Park is also known for its two saltwater lakes, Small and Large Lake, which are submerged by sea karst valleys.
 Both are rich with a large number of different species of fish, crabs, shellfish and other marine organisms.

 The vineyards and fields under olive trees further enhance the landscape diversity.

-Lookouts Montokuc and Great Sladin Gradac, in good weather provide visitors with a beautiful view of the entire park, the peninsula and the sea all the way to Korčula.
+Lookouts Montokuc and Great Sladin Gradac, in good weather, provide visitors with a beautiful view of the entire park, the peninsula and the sea all the way to Korčula.

-Within the park there is a geomorphological phenomenon called Odysseus cave.
+Within the park, there is a geomorphological phenomenon called Odysseus cave.
 Right there has Odysseus, after a shipwreck on the rocks of the island Ogigija, spent seven years in sadness and nostalgia of his home and Penelope, by looking into the sea, and a beautiful nymph Calypso, daughter of the sea god Poseidon, was even sadder lovingly stared at him.

 The area of the park is a rich cultural and historical heritage site.
-In The Great Lake there is the island of St. Mary with its ancient Benedictine monastery and a church, founded in the 12th century.
+In The Great Lake, there is the island of St. Mary with its ancient Benedictine monastery and a church, founded in the 12th century.
 In the settlement Polače there are the remains of an early Christian basilica, Roman palace and baths.

 Mljet National Park can be visited throughout the year.
-There are three official entrances to the park, and during the tourist season it is opened from 08:00 to 20:00.
+There are three official entrances to the park, and during the tourist season, it is opened from 08:00 to 20:00.

 If you do not have time to visit some of the more remote destinations on the list, it is good to know that you do not need to go far from the city to enjoy the protected nature around Split.
-In the far western part of Split peninsula, there is a forest park Marjan.
+In the far western part of the Split peninsula, there is a forest park Marjan.

 The peninsula consists of the northern and southern parts.
-This relatively small geographic area (length of 3.5 km and a width of 1-1.5 km) is shows significant diversity of plant species in their number and arrangement.
+This relatively small geographic area (length of 3.5 km and a width of 1-1.5 km) is showing significant diversity of plant species in their number and arrangement.

 The local climate of the peninsula Marjan is defined by the fact that is it accommodated in the Adriatic-Mediterranean region, in the area of always green vegetation.
 This zone is also the hottest area of the coast where for at least 50 weeks of the year the temperature is above 5 ° C. The summers are dry and hot, and winters are mild and rainy.
 Mountains Mosor and Kozjak are on the north side, providing natural protection and not allowing penetration of influence of continental climate.
-Gentle landscape of Marjan, a nature reserve with high scientific value, has always attracted attention and been the subject of interest of many botanists and travel writers who have explored and described the unusual exuberance of its vegetation.
+The gentle landscape of Marjan, a nature reserve with high scientific value, has always attracted attention and has been the subject of interest of many botanists and travel writers who have explored and described the unusual exuberance of its vegetation.

 Marjan Forest Park is an ideal destination for recreation, walking and spending time outdoors.